Syrian warplane fires on eastern edge of Damascus

 "This is the first time a warplane strikes the edges of Damascus, this plane was swooping over the area all afternoon," the Damascus-based activist told Reuters by Skype.

-Army helicopters earlier had fired rockets and machineguns at neighborhoods in Damascus and its outskirts, residents said.
+Army helicopters earlier had fired rockets and machineguns at neighbourhoods in Damascus and its outskirts, residents said.

 Video taken by activists showed a fighter plane swooping on a built-up area.
 An explosion is heard and a voice says: "It is firing rockets."